odinsbane/git_n_click/README.md

 In the file `click_example.py` is a python script that can be run and it will print the command line options supplied.

+# Using a Virtual Environment.

+The next section will outline how to create a virtual environment, and use it to run our script.

+For starters ssh to the other computer in the lab.
+Once at the login, change to the 'Desktop' folder.